Wi-Fi 8: an invisible revolution...

 As Wi-Fi 7 is just beginning to be deployed in professional environments, the industry is already preparing for the next step: Wi-Fi 8 (IEEE 802.11bn).

-Wi-Fi 8: Forget the race for speed
+Wi-Fi 8: forgetting the race for speeds

 For several generations, the evolution of Wi-Fi has often been summarized by a single metric: maximum throughput.

-Wi-Fi 6, Wi-Fi 6E, Wi-Fi 7… each standard promised ever-higher speeds.
+Wi-Fi 6, Wi-Fi 6E, Wi-Fi 7... each standard promised ever higher speeds.

 According to MediaTek, one of the main players in the standard, the maximum PHY throughput of Wi-Fi 8 will be similar to that of Wi-Fi 7.